-I had wanted to visit Charleston with kids for some many years and it had become a staple on my travel wish list.
-It’s not an easy trip coming from the west coast of Canada and usually involves a red eye flight to avoid wasting an entire travel day.
+I had wanted to visit Charleston with kids for many years and it had become a staple on my travel wish list.
+It’s not an easy trip coming from the west coast of Canada and usually involves a red-eye flight to avoid wasting an entire travel day.

 Charleston with Kids – Carriage Tours